Techtonica/curriculum/apprenticeship-application-event/day-2.md

 - [ ] 3.
 Create a variable
 - [ ] 4.
 Create an array
 - [ ] 5.
 Use a ‘for loop’ to list the array items to append a menu/catalog/lineup to the webpage
 - [ ] 6.
-Use a Math.random to feature a random item to print on your page
+Use the Math.random method to feature a random item to print on your page
 - [ ] 7.
 Use the last item in your array as a newest or hottest item/event (the statement should work, regardless of array size)
 - [ ] 8.
 Use an if statement to find and use at least 1 item in the array
 - [ ] 9.
 Send your codepen site url to michelleglauser@techtonica.org at the end of the workshop, whether it is "complete" or a "work in progress".